William Nairne was the son of Sir William Nairne (d. 1754), 2nd Baronet of Dunsinane, and Emilia Graham (d. 1767).

-Nairne was admitted advocate in 1755.
-Appointed Conjunct Commissary-Clerk of Edinburgh in 1758.
+He was admitted advocate in 1755, and in 1758 was appointed Conjunct Commissary-Clerk of Edinburgh.
 Sometime Sheriff-Depute of Perthshire.
 Appointed to the Court of Session in 1786 as Lord Dunsinnan.
 5th Bart of Dunsinnan (1790).
 He eventually became Lord Commissioner of the High Court of Justiciary.
 Member of The Poker Club.

 "He was a man of scrupulous integrity.
 When sheriff depute of Perthshire, he